wly00001/3-prime-REAP/README.md

-## combine all PAS count tables into one csv table.
+### Combine all PAS count tables into one csv table.
 ```
 Rscript combine_all_sample_PAS_count_tables.R -csv ./result/csv -out ./result/cluster.all.reads.csv
 ```

+### The cluster.all.reads.csv is the PAS count table of all samples, in which rows are PASs and columns are samples.